-The Tehachapi Wind Energy Storage project is evaluating the performance of an 8 MW, 4 hour (32 MWh) lithium-ion battery system to improve grid performance and integration with large-scale wind-powered electricity generation.
-Southern California Edison (SCE) will site the system at their Monolith substation on the Antelope-Bailey system.
-Antelope-Bailey is part of the Tehachapi Wind Resource Area, where up to 4,500 MW of wind resources will come online by 2015.
-The project team will measure performance under 13 specific operational uses: voltage support and grid stabilization; decreased transmission losses; diminished congestion; increased system reliability; deferred transmission investment; optimize size and cost of renewable energy-related transmission; system capacity and resources adequacy; renewable energy integration; wind generation output shifting; frequency regulation; spin/non-spin replacement reserves; ramp rate; and energy price arbitrage.
-Most of the operations either shift wind and conventional power to meet peak load and other electricity system needs with stored electricity, or resolve grid instability and capacity issues that result from the interconnection of wind generation resources.
-SCE will also demonstrate the ability of lithium-ion battery storage to provide nearly instantaneous (less than 20 milliseconds) maximum capacity for supply-side ramp rate control to minimize the need for fossil fuel-powered back-up generator operation.
+The Tehachapi Wind Energy Storage Project will be located at Southern California Edison’s (SCE) Monolith Substation in Tehachapi, California and the 8MW x 4 hr (32MWh) BESS and 2 x 4MW/4.5MVA smart inverters will be housed in a 6,300 square foot facility.
+The project will evaluate the performance of the BESS to improve grid performance and assist in the integration of large-scale variable energy resourced generation.
+Project performance will be measured by 13 specific operational uses: providing voltage support and grid stabilization; decreasing transmission losses; diminishing congestion; increasing system reliability; deferring transmission investment; optimizing renewable-related transmission; providing system capacity and resources adequacy; integrating renewable energy (smoothing); shifting wind generation output; frequency regulation; spin/non-spin replacement reserves; ramp management; and energy price arbitrage.
+Most of the operations either shift other generation resources to meet peak load and other electricity system needs with stored electricity, or resolve grid stability and capacity concerns that result from the interconnection of variable energy resources.
+SCE will also demonstrate the ability of lithium-ion battery storage to provide nearly instantaneous maximum capacity for supply-side ramp rate control to minimize the need for fossil fuel-powered back-up generation.